 1. AdGuard.
 I can’t live without it.
 Get a lifetime licence.
 So much better than Adblock+ublock.
 And you get a licence for your Android phone too.
-Phone ads are even more annoying.
+Phone ads are even more annoying and much more nefarious!
 Look at this quick example of before and after. (roll over image)

 2. Get accounts with ALL of these cloud providers: You never know when you will need some cloud space: Google Drive – Dropbox – OneDrive – Mega for clouding critical files.
 If you don’t have a gmail email or gmail hosted email, I don’t respect you.
 I know employers who will immediately throw away any resumes with netzero/yahoo/hotmail/msn/aol accounts.